 Chittara art is a traditional and culturally significant art form rooted in the Deevaru community of Karnataka, India.
 This matriarchal, agrarian community of nature worshippers resides in and around the Sagar district and has a longstanding history with this form of artistic expression, spanning over 500 years.
-The art is primarily created by the women of the community and serves as a socio-cultural practice that encapsulates the dynamic aspects of their heritage.

 Origins and Characteristics

-Chittara art has its origins in the ancient tribal art forms of Karnataka, with its roots possibly tracing back to cave paintings from 9000 years ago.
+Chittara traditional art has its origins in the ancient tribal art forms of Karnataka, with its roots possibly tracing back to cave paintings from 9000 years ago.
 The word “Chittara” itself, in the Kannada dialect, refers to an image or design.
 Traditionally, this art form is executed on walls, floors, and furniture within village homes using natural pigments and materials.

 Colors and Techniques